-Successful completion of this class requires taking an online final examination during the last week of the course during the designated timeframe the examination is available.
-The material selected for the final exam will be based on key topics explored over the course of the 8-week term, and will be administered in the form of short-answer questions (SAQ).
-No requests for early examinations or alternative days will be approved.
+Successful completion of this class requires developing a final clinical paper as well as delivering a final presentation, due during Week 7 and Week 8, respectively.
+The material selected for these signature assignments will be based on key topics explored over the course of the 8-week term, and will be administered in the specified formats and due during the timeframes specified.
+No requests for early submissions or presentation delivery will be approved.